 Creating an Osmose instrument track

 Create a new Instrument track: “Project” menu > “Add Track” > “Instrument”.
-Select "Osmose" that will now show up as "External Plug-in":
+As "Instrument", select the new external instrument that will now show up in the "External Plug-in" category:

-In the Track Inspector, select the Note Expression Input Device we had created earlier.
-It must be the one that has "Osmose Port 2" chosen for its MIDI input.
-In the screenshot below, it's called "Note Expression Input Device 2", because we had created another a first one in chapter one of this article when using Osmose as an MPE controller.
+In the Track Inspector, select the Note Expression Input Device that has "Osmose Port 2" chosen for its MIDI input.
 Set the MIDI channel selection to "Any".
-The MIDI device "Osmose" should already be selected for the output destination.
+The Osmose / EaganMatrix MIDI device should already be selected for the output destination.

 Further down in the Inspector, in the section 'Note Expression', activate 'Record MIDI as Note Exp.'

 Arm the instrument track, and you are ready to record, edit, and playback Osmose performances in Cubase.
-Thanks to having created Osmose as an External Instrument in the Audio Connections, you will also see a metering of the audio coming from Osmose directly in the track.
+Thanks to having created Osmose as an External Instrument in the Audio Connections, you will also see metering of the audio coming from Osmose directly in the track.